-The PCI specification defines a 64-byte space (configuration header) to define various attributes of the PCI Target, as shown in Table 5.
-All registers shown in bold are implemented in this target, including the two base address registers for memory and I/O spaces.
+The PCI specification defines a 64-byte space (configuration header) to define various attributes of the PCI target, as shown in Table 5.
+All registers in bold are implemented in this target, including the two base address registers for memory and I/O spaces.
 None of the remaining registers are included in the baseline implementation.

-In addition to the configuration header, one configuration register, 48h, is used to define implementation-specific status and controls.
+In addition to the configuration header, three configuration register, 40h, 44h, and 48h, are used to define DMA and interrupt specific status and controls.